krishna-warfade/DSA-COEP/README.md

 # DSA - COEP (Data Structures and Algorithms)

-Welcome to the **DSA - COEP** repository!
-This project contains a comprehensive collection of Data Structures and Algorithms implemented in C, tailored for the coursework and lab assignments at the **College of Engineering Pune (COEP)**.
+This repository contains a comprehensive collection of Data Structures and Algorithms implemented in C, adapted for the coursework and lab assignments at the **College of Engineering Pune (COEP)**.

 ## 📂 Repository Structure